Introduction to 1958 Birth Cohort

 - CDAC only authorises access to anonymised genotypes, judgement is based solely on application review criteria 1-5.
 If applicants request anything beyond the anonymised genotypes from the GWA scans detailed in the table above, they are necessarily referred on to the ACCC directly.
 Similarly, if concerns are raised under criteria 1-5 but the CDAC does not feel that the concerns are severe enough to warrant outright rejection, the application will be discussed with the Chair of ACCC and if necessary referred on to that committee for formal review.

 - Where applicants require access solely to the GWA data overseen by the European Genome-phenome Archive, the applicant signs off on the conditions implied by the acceptance documentation required by CDAC data access agreement.
-All of these documents indicating access to data or biosamples include a non-negotiable requirement to return new scientific data (e.g. genotypes, or new variables) to a central 1958BC scientific archive to be held at Bristol, which will increase the value of the 1958BC resource to the scientific community as a whole.
+All of these documents indicating access to data or biosamples include a non-negotiable requirement to return new scientific data (e.g. genotypes, or new variables) to a central 1958BC scientific archive, which will increase the value of the 1958BC resource to the scientific community as a whole.

 Application and Access (Genetic data other than GWA)